john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ## How do you create a custom prototypical inheritance?

 Suppose you had an object with certain properties.
 Additionally, you have a method that is defined on its prototype (see previous question if you are not sure).
-It would look something like this:
+Remember that we do this to keep object lighter in the event that tyhere are multiple instances of the Car object.
+Anyway, it would look something like this:
 ```JavaScript
   function Car(make) {                         // object.
     this.make = make;